KPIs for Manufacturing Operations

 - Throughput Rate

 The KPIs for the manufacturing industry play a vital role in operational efficiency and company growth.
-The throughput rate is also known as flow rate.
-This is output per unit time.
-The calculation formula for throughput rate is as below:
+The throughput rate is also known as the flow rate.
+This is output per unit of time.
+The calculation formula for the throughput rate is as below:

 Throughput Rate = Daily Output / Daily Working Hours